 Calvin shared Luther’s four central Protestant beliefs, but he was born a generation after Luther in a different land and was a far different sort of person.

 Luther was a monk and university professor.
 Calvin was a scholar and city manager.
-While both men lived & worked during a time of great social turmoil, their realms of influence were different.
+While both men lived and worked during a time of great social turmoil, their realms of influence were different.

 Luther saw himself as the point man for an entire movement in the Church, calling it back to what God intended it to be.
 Calvin followed in Luther’s train but to a highly specialized work in it – to implement Biblical principles in the civil sphere.

-The differences between Calvin & Luther are reflected in their portraits.
-As Luther aged, he filled out and his face softened, even though his tone became more acerbic.
-As Calvin aged, even though he was thin to begin with, he lost weight.
+The differences between Calvin and Luther are reflected in their portraits.
+As Luther aged, he filled out and his face softened, though his tone became more acerbic.
+As Calvin aged, though thin to begin with, he lost weight.
 His face became angular and lined.
-He looks as if he’s been cut from stone.
+He looks as if he’s cut from stone.

 And by model, I mean EXAMPLE.
 Protestant refugees from all over Europe flooded into the City.
-They sat under Calvin’s teaching, and when they returned home, took his theology & Geneva’s example with them.
-This helps explains the dramatic spread of Calvinism throughout Western Europe.
+They sat under Calvin’s teaching, and when they returned home, took his theology and Geneva’s example with them.
+This explains the dramatic spread of Calvinism throughout Western Europe.

-But, Calvin’s start at Geneva got off to a rocky start.
+But, Calvin’s launch at Geneva got off to a rocky start.
 A mere 18 months into his new position both he and Farel were banished for disagreeing with the city council.
-Calvin resumed his prior journey to Strasbourg, where he settled down & pastored for 3 years, married the widow of an Anabaptist & became the adoptive father to her 2 children.
+Calvin resumed his prior journey to Strasbourg, where he settled down and pastored for 3 years, married the widow of an Anabaptist and became the adoptive father to her two children.

 Calvin believed the Church should faithfully mirror the principles laid down in the Bible.
-He argued that the NT taught 4 orders of ministry: pastors, elders, deacons, and doctors, by which he meant ‘teachers.’
-Geneva was organized are these 4 offices.
+He argued that the NT taught four orders of ministry: pastors, elders, deacons, and doctors, by which he meant ‘teachers.’
+Geneva was organized around these four offices.

 Pastors conducted church services, preached, administered the sacraments of Communion and baptism, and cared for the spiritual welfare of parishioners.
-In each of the 3 parish churches, 2 Sunday services and a catechism class were offered.
-The Lord’s Supper was celebrated every 3 months.
+In each of the three parish churches, two Sunday services and a catechism class were offered.
+The Lord’s Supper was celebrated every three months.

 The system worked so well for so many years, when the Scotsman John Knox visited Geneva in 1554, he wrote a friend that the city “is the most perfect school of Christ that ever was in the Earth since the days of the Apostles.”

-We have a lot more to look at with Calvin & Geneva, but we’ll get too it in our next episodes.
+We have a lot more to look at with Calvin and Geneva, but we’ll get too it in our next episodes.